ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Introduction

 To evaluate the practical utility of generated logging statements, we construct two new downstream debugging datasets from Defects4J~\cite{just_Defects4JDatabaseExisting_2014}.
 These datasets are designed to assess whether generated logging statements provide sufficient diagnostic information for downstream debugging under different levels of source-code availability.
 The first dataset, \emph{direct debugging}, contains 311 instances across 16 projects, where the LLM-based debugging agent is given both the faulty source code and the generated runtime logs for defect detection and program repair.
 The second dataset, \emph{indirect debugging}, contains 225 instances across 15 projects and simulates settings where the faulty source code is unavailable, requiring the agent to reason using only the generated runtime logs and caller context collected from the failing execution path.

 Our evaluation shows that \tool consistently outperforms all baselines in both direct and indirect debugging.
 In the setting of \emph{direct debugging}, where source code is available, it achieves the highest bug detection F1 score of 0.520, exceeding the best baseline by 16.33\%, and successfully repairs 97 defects.
 In the setting of \emph{indirect debugging}, where debugging relies only on runtime logs and caller context, it still attains the best F1 score of 0.408, outperforming the top baseline by 16.57\%.
-These benefits remain consistent across different LLMs, indicating that the gains come mainly from the framework itself.
-Ablation studies further show that both compilation repair and iterative refinement are essential: removing either component degrades debugging effectiveness.
+These benefits remain consistent when varying both the LLMs used inside \tool and the downstream LLMs that consume the generated logs, indicating that the gains come mainly from the framework itself.
+Ablation studies further show that compilation repair, iterative refinement, and runtime feedback are essential.
 Finally, a qualitative case study demonstrates how the runtime feedback loop helps \tool progressively build informative evidence for exposing the root causes of defects.

 We summarize the contributions of this paper as follows: \begin{itemize}[leftmargin=*] \item We propose \tool, a runtime feedback-driven framework for iterative logging statement generation.
 The replication package of this paper is available~\cite{replication_package}. \item We introduce a new evaluation methodology that assesses generated logging statements by their examining utility in downstream debugging tasks, rather than by computing similarity to developer-written statements. \item We construct two Defects4J-based datasets for direct and indirect debugging, enabling the evaluation of generated logging statements under different levels of source-code availability. \end{itemize}